kKar1503/Backend_Dev_CA1/README.md

 ## Features

-This project supports the following API:
+-This project supports the following API:
     - Adds new user to database
     - Returns all active users in database
     - Returns single user given their userid
     - Updates single user
     - Adds new category to database
     - Returns all category
     - Adds new product to database
     - Returns product given its productid
     - Deletes a product given its productid
     - Adds a review for a product listing
     - Returns all review of a particular product, along with the username of reviewer
-- Adds a category interest under a user with a many-to-many relation
+    - Adds a category interest under a user with a many-to-many relation -This project includes the following advance features:
+    - Log file system to manage general logging and error logging.

 ## Setup